The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change

 The best foods will consist of an appropriate balance of healthy proteins, fats, and carbohydrates.
 It will also avoid manufacturing processes that strip all of the nutrients out of the ingredients to make the food more shelf-stable.

-If you’ve been looking for real-ingredient, whole foods to feed your Yorkie, we suggest looking into NomNomNow or Ollie Dog Food.
-Ollie slow-cooks their ingredients at a low heat to maintain bioavailability, then freezes the pre-portioned meals and ships them to you every two weeks to keep the food fresh.
+If you’ve been looking for real-ingredient, whole foods to feed your Yorkie, we suggest looking into NomNomNow, Ollie, or The Farmer’s Dog.
+These companies slow-cook fresh, human-grade ingredients at a low heat to maintain nutritional value, then freeze the meals and ship them to you on a regular basis.

 Additionally, consider adding a bit of pineapple and papaya to your dog’s diet.
 They are both known to aid the digestive system.
 Pineapple contains bromelain, which promotes digestion by helping the body break down protein chains.
 Papaya contains papain, which also breaks down proteins and is often a key ingredient in powdered meat tenderizers.